j9t/little-books/manuscript/website-quality-control.md

 Venturing again into the realm that’s invisible to the users of our sites, code quality has many attributes, some of which we’ve already addressed.
 Here, code quality will touch on general overall checks, as well as on _linting_—that is, analyzing code for potential programmatic and stylistic errors (which we’ll focus on separately in the next section).

-Linting comes out of computer programming, something we don’t file web development under, but linters are by now available for pretty much anything, including CSS.
+Linting comes out of computer programming, something we haven’t always filed web development under, but linters are by now available for pretty much anything, including CSS.
 Some general quality-related tools include the following:

 * [Accessibility Linter](https://accesslint.com/)
 * [CMS Detector](https://web.archive.org/web/20160714054200/http://guess.scritch.org/)